complexecolab/complexecolab.github.io/content/people/willoestreich.md

-Will splits time between our lab, and where you could arguably call "the place he is actually a postdoctoral researcher," the Monterey Bay Aquarium Research Institute.
+Will splits time between our lab and a lab you could arguably call "the place where he's actually a postdoctoral researcher," the Monterey Bay Aquarium Research Institute.
 Will studies collective behavior, migratory patterns, the ways animals produce and use information, and the ways that information may be socially available – for example, if whales "see" by listening to the reverberations of their echolocating clicks, but can hear _eachother's_ echolocating clicks, in a way they can see what eachother are seeing.

 Will previously completed his PhD in Biology at Stanford University, MSc and BSc degrees in Environmental Engineering at Northwestern University, and held research and policy positions with the Woods Hole Oceanographic Institution and the Natural Resources Defense Council, respectively.
 He will soon be expanding his research program as a group leader at the University of Zürich, in the Department of Evolutionary Biology and Environmental Studies.